 (B) Maintain vertical speed of conveyored parts to less than 3.35 meters per minute (11 feet/minute);

-(C) The condenser water shall be turned on before the sump heater when starting up a cold vapor degreaser.
-The sump heater shall be turned off and the solvent vapor layer allowed to collapse before closing the condenser water when shutting down a hot vapor degreaser.
+(C) The condenser water must be turned on before the sump heater when starting up a cold vapor degreaser.
+The sump heater must be turned off and the solvent vapor layer allowed to collapse before closing the condenser water when shutting down a hot vapor degreaser.